 If you pass the written exam and physical agility test, Baltimore County will investigate your full background, which includes but is not limited to a criminal background check, polygraph, psychological examination and fingerprinting.

-5. Medical/Physical Examination
+5. Medical and Physical Examination

 You will undergo a full medical examination by a certified physician designated by the Baltimore County Department of Corrections, that includes vision, hearing and drug screening.